 Insurance companies representing maritime employers, commercial vessels and cruise liners are prepared to handle claims involving serious injury or death.
 Often, victims who do not understand maritime law are uncertain or at a loss for how they should proceed with a claim or whether they have a case against the at-fault party.

 An insurance adjuster may use a victim’s inexperience with admiralty law to affect the outcome of his or her claim by reducing the compensation he or she is owed or canceling the claim altogether.
-However, consulting with a trusted maritime lawyer in Macon will provide an opportunity to discuss your claim and inform you of your right to hold the at-fault party liable for its negligence.
+However, consulting with a trusted Macon maritime lawyer will provide an opportunity to discuss your claim and inform you of your right to hold the at-fault party liable for its negligence.

-At Roden Law, our maritime attorneys in Macon are devoted to helping victims of accidents caused by another’s negligence.
+At Roden Law, our Macon maritime attorneys are devoted to helping victims of accidents caused by another’s negligence.
 During your free initial consultation, we will discuss your accident and determine if you have a case.
 If we determine your injury was caused by the at-fault party’s actions or inaction, we will relentlessly pursue your claim to help your recover the compensation you deserve.

 As qualified injury attorneys, we have decades of combined legal experience and have recovered millions in verdicts and settlements for our clients.
 Our firm’s Founding Partner Eric Roden is a member of the Georgia Trial Lawyers Association and has spent his career representing victims of negligence.
 We will dedicate ourselves to helping you reach the fairest outcome for your claim.